 Apples are a hugely popular fruit among humans and are eaten all across the world.

-You may have heard phrases like ‘an apple a day keeps the doctor away’, which suggests to us that apples are beneficial to our health.
+Which suggests to us that apples are beneficial to our health.

 Some nutritional experts recommend that people consume lots of fruits and vegetables to combat the risks of certain diseases.